 - 5) Your manager takes a call that you feel is not the right one.
 What do you do?

 - 6) What would you do to increase the revenue of our company?

 How would you respond if a third-party company asked for intel about your company?
 This is an example of a behavioral interview question.
-Behavioral interview questions are a common part of any interview and are asked to assess a candidate’s behavior in relation to a role.
-Just like competency-based questions, behavioral questions can be addressed best with the S.T.A.R. technique.
-In this blog post, we will examine behavioral interview questions, and provide examples to help you make the most out of your interview.
+Behavioral interview questions are a common part of any interview and are asked to assess a candidate’s behavior about a role.
+Like competency-based questions, behavioral questions can be addressed best with the S.T.A.R. technique.
+This blog post will examine behavioral interview questions and provide examples to help you make the most out of your interview.

 What are behavioral interview questions?

-Behavioral or situational interview questions are targeted at understanding how you reacted to a situation or would react to a hypothetical one.
+Behavioral or situational interview questions aim to understand how you reacted to a situation or would react to a hypothetical one.
 But how do behavioral questions differ from competency-based?
-Behavioral questions aim to go beyond skills, talent, and experience, and find out more about your personality.
+Behavioral questions aim to go beyond skills, talent, and experience and learn more about your personality.

 Behavioral interview question examples

 As we have already mentioned, the key to nailing these types of questions is having the S.T.A.R. technique in mind.
 With this guide, you will be able to use this technique and prepare your answers effectively.
 Let us see some examples: